Bob Barker: Health and death

 On September 16, 1999, Barker was in Washington, D.C., to testify before Congress regarding proposed legislation that would ban captive elephants from traveling shows, such as circuses.
 While preparing for the presentation, Barker experienced what he called clumsiness in his right hand.
 Barker was admitted to George Washington University Hospital and diagnosed with a partially blocked left carotid artery.
 He underwent carotid endarterectomy to remove the blockage.
 The procedure went well enough that Barker was able to return to work within the month.

 Three years later, Barker had two additional health crises after taping the 30th-season finale of The Price is Right.
 While lying in the sun on May 30, 2002, he experienced a stroke and was hospitalized; six weeks later, on July 11, Barker underwent prostate surgery.
 Both hospitalizations occurred at George Washington University Hospital in Washington, D.C. and both surgeries were successful.

 Barker had several mild bouts with skin cancer, a result of his frequent tanning.
 Barker consulted a dermatologist regularly to make sure any cancers were caught and removed before they spread; they did not pose a threat to his life.
 During a televised interview, Barker told viewers, "I urge anyone who has spent some time in the sun, whether you're doing it now or not, go to a dermatologist once a year."

 On October 20, 2015, two police officers passing Barker's Los Angeles-area home saw him trip and fall on a sidewalk.
 They called an ambulance which took him to Cedars-Sinai Medical Center, where Barker received stitches for an injured forehead and was released; he also hurt his left knee.

 Barker slipped and hit his head at home on June 19, 2017.
 His maid drove him to the emergency room, where Barker was checked and released.
 His representative said it was not as serious as his earlier fall.
 In October and November 2018, Barker was rushed to the hospital for severe back pain.
 Barker suffered another fall in January 2019, but he was not hospitalized.

 Barker's last public interview was with People in August 2021, in which he discussed The Price Is Right's upcoming 50th season on air.

 As of 2022, Burnet stated that, other than some non-prescription supplements such as collagen and a meal replacement drink to replenish nutrients not found naturally in Barker's vegetarian diet, he took only one prescription medication for hypothyroidism.

-On August 26, 2023, Barker died at his home in Los Angeles at the age of 99 following several years with Alzheimer's disease, a condition that Burnet and Barker's publicity team had kept hidden from the public.
+On August 26, 2023, Barker died at his home in Los Angeles at the age of 99 of natural causes related to following several years fighting with Alzheimer's disease, a condition that Burnet and Barker's publicity team had kept hidden from the public.
 Hypertension, hyperlipidemia and hypothyroidism were listed as secondary causes of death.
 Barker was interred alongside his wife at Forest Lawn Memorial Park – Hollywood Hills.